 India

 1 Prevalence and attributable health burden of chronic respiratory diseases, 1990–2017: a systematic analysis for the Global Burden of Disease Study 2017. https://doi.org/10.1016/S2213-2600(20)30105-3

-The Chest Research Foundation (CRF) was established by Cipla Ltd. as a Public Charitable Trust to address the unmet needs of research and knowledge dissemination in the field of Obstructive Airways Diseases in India.
+The Pulmocare Research and Education (PURE) Foundation was established under the leadership of Dr. Sundeep Salvi as an independent charitable, not for profit organization to address the unmet needs of research and knowledge dissemination in the field of Obstructive Airways Diseases in India.

+India